cng04/Task-Manager/README.md

-# To Do List Manager built in Angular and Java Spring Boot
+# Task Manager built in Angular and Java Spring Boot